Emergency Response Information

 Homalko, and Stz’uminus First Nations.

-FireSmart Program
+FireSmart Program & CWRP

-FireSmart is a program developed with the BC government for living with and managing for fire on our landscapes and around our communities.
+FireSmart is a program developed with the BC government for living with and managing for fire on our landscapes and around our communities, to build our lands into wildfire resilient communities that protect life and property from wildfire.

-Key goals of the Community Wildfire Resiliency Planning process are to:
+Key goals are to:

 • increase our community's capacity and understanding of wildfire risk